 Although the majority of commuting trips in the town are by private automobile, Parsippany is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Parsippany area by reducing both traffic and air pollution.

-The per capita income in Parsippany in 2010 was $40,355, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $161,420 for a family of four.
-However, Parsippany contains both very wealthy and poor people as well.
+The per capita income in Parsippany in 2018 was $46,102, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $184,408 for a family of four.

 Parsippany is an extremely ethnically-diverse town.
 The people who call Parsippany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parsippany residents report their race to be White, followed by Asian.
-Important ancestries of people in Parsippany include Irish, German, Polish, and English.
+Parsippany also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.54% of the town’s residents.
+Important ancestries of people in Parsippany include Italian, Irish, German, Polish, and English.

 The most common language spoken in Parsippany is English.
-Other important languages spoken here include Gujarathi and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.